 These changes were accompanied by currency reform and by a shift away from an administrative economy.
 By the end of War Communism, almost everyone’s food had been supplied through rationing and government services had been free.
 Firms had relied on the state to delivery raw materials.
 The result was a general laxity among both workers and management.
 Now, an attempt was made to reintroduce incentives.
 From 1921, wages were again paid in cash, government services had to be paid for, and the rationing system was ended.
 State firms had to pay cash for labour and all of their raw materials, and these expenses had to be covered by the sale of their production.

-The new agricultural policy required the peasants to pay a tax of 20% on their output, after which they were free to sell their surplus in competitive markets.
+The new agricultural policy required the peasants to pay a tax (initially set at 20% of their output), after which they were free to sell their surplus in competitive markets.
 The prices set by competitive markets were expected to be high enough to ensure a secure food supply for the cities.
 The tax revenue would be used to fund capital investment in the industrial sector.
 The state would also purchase grain for export, at a price that it set, in order to fund additional capital investment.
 The tax rate and the state’s procurement price largely determined the pace of industrialization: a higher tax rate or a lower procurement price expanded the resources of the state at the expense of the peasants.

 In 1920 the activist Emma Goldman had described Petrograd as a city of “living corpses,” and Russia’s other cities were little different.
 The NEP revived them.